atocchi/gatsby-starter-calpa-blog/src/content/ai.md

 The team behind the portrait: the collective Obvious, needed quite a few ingredients for the machine learning process to ‘bake’ the Edmond de Belamy portrait.
 I’ve attempted to outline the process below:

-Collecting a dataset consisting of thousands of portrait images.
+1. Collecting a dataset consisting of thousands of portrait images.
 To be precise, they collected a total of *gasp* 15,000 original portraits painted between the 14th and 20th century.
-Cleaning and splitting the dataset into training and validation data, while removing any outliers.
+2. Cleaning and splitting the dataset into training and validation data, while removing any outliers.
-The first ‘Generator’ computer model then creates images based on the training dataset.
+3. The first ‘Generator’ computer model then creates images based on patterns seen in the training dataset.
-These images are passed to the ‘Discriminator’ computer model, which then determines if the portrait images are human-made: comparing the validation dataset of human-made portraits to the computer-made ‘Generator’ portraits
+4. These images are passed to the ‘Discriminator’ computer model, which then determines if the portrait images are human-made by: comparing the validation dataset of human-made portraits to the computer-made ‘Generator’ portraits
-The goal of the ‘Generator’ is to fool the ‘Discriminator’ into thinking that the portrait images it produced are actually human-made
+5. The Generator then takes the feedback from the Discriminator and updates its model.
+We repeat the process until the Generator has a good-enough model whose generated images successfully fools the Discriminator into thinking that the portrait images it produced are human-made
-Once this happens successfully a computer-portrait image has passed the fake or not-fake test - this is how the Portrait Edmond de Belamy was created
+6. Once this happens successfully a computer-portrait portrait has passed the fake or not-fake test - this is how the Portrait Edmond de Belamy was created

 So the team made meticulous efforts to firstly acquire these ingredients, these being the 15,000 original portraits painted between the 14th and 20th century, then they proceeded with an equally meticulous process of perfecting the machine-learning model to create the final artistic product.